DataDog/trace-examples/python/opentracing/laundry/README.md

 trace your applications with Datadog.

-It is very silly but hopefully sheds some light on how tracing works and how you can trace with our opentracing-compatible tracer.
+It is very silly but hopefully sheds some light on how tracing works and how you can trace with our OpenTracing-compatible tracer.

 Hopefully the code is easy enough to read through, but the gist of it is that we are folding laundry.